Philosophy BA

 Studying thinkers from many branches – analytic, continental, pragmatist, and Chinese philosophy – you’ll learn about a wide variety of philosophical areas, identify links between different disciplines and forge your own ideas.

-From a strong general understanding in year one, you’ll be free to construct your own, highly personalised pathway, choosing modules as varied as the nature of the mind and the value of art based on your interests, with opportunities for individual projects and work placements.
+Within the degree structure you’ll be able to choose modules as varied as the nature of the mind and the value of art based on your interests, with opportunities for individual projects and work placements.

 Modules